efritz/overcurrent/README.md

 breaker should trip.
 This interface can be customized to trip after a number of failures in a row, number of failures in a given time span, fail rate, etc.

+The breaker can be explicitly tripped and reset via the `Trip` and `Reset` methods.
+If a breaker is manually tripped, then it will remain in open state until it is manually reset (it will never transition to the half-closed state).

+### Function API

 To use the breaker, simply pass the function that attempts to access a resource to the `Call` method of the breaker.
 This method may attempt to call the passed function.
 The breaker will return a custom error if the circuit is closed or if